Take This 5 Minute Dementia Test: Assess Your Cognitive Health

 Noise reduction can be achieved by choosing a location with minimal auditory interference, such as avoiding traffic noise or background conversations.

-Prior to taking the test, it may be helpful to engage in quiet or relaxation techniques to promote mental clarity and focus.
+Prior to taking the test, it may be helpful to engage in quiet meditation or relaxation techniques to promote mental clarity and focus.

 Below is a table providing suggestions on how to create an appropriate testing environment: